mattheworiordan/ably-cli/README.md

       --api-key=<value>       Overrides any configured API key used for the product APIs --client-id=<value>     Overrides any default client ID when using API authentication.
 Use "none" to explicitly set no client ID.
 Not applicable when using token authentication.
-      --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls
+      --continue              Continue the previous conversation with the Ably AI agent --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls